SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/README.md

    Remove the comment markers from all lines.
 After selecting all lines, you can use the `Toggle Line Comment` command from the editor context menu, or hit `Ctrl+/`

+   **Note**: After you save the file, CDS auto build will yield errors for the project.
+No worries, we will fix them in the next step.
 The file should look like this:
    <p align="center"><img width="480" src="res/pic313.png" alt="Remove comments in db/index.cds"> </p>

-   After you save the file, CDS auto build will yield errors for the project.
-No worries, we will fix them now.

    > That seems like a lot of code.
 Let's break it down:
    > 1. In the `using` clause in line `8` the imported model is made available under the `bp` alias.
 The string after the `from` keyword is a relative path to the model file.